-Asymmetric broadening of a single particle mode in the dynamical spin response has been described previously in gapped spin systems, with triplet excitations and hard-core interactions, at low but finite temperatures~\cite{essler2008finite,james2008finite,goetze2010low,tennant2012anomalous,quintero2012asymmetric}.
-At zero temperature the single particle mode in these systems is a result of interband transitions from the ground state, by breaking singlets and creating states with a single propagating triplet.
-As temperature increases, triplet states become thermally populated and due to strong interactions they dress the single particle mode in a nontrivial manner, leading to an interband response with an asymmetric lineshape.
-Moreover, the existence of thermally populated triplets reduces the joint density of states for interband transitions, so the spectral weight associated with the single mode response decreases.
-These effects are accompanied by the emergence of a new spin response at $\omega\sim 0$ due to intraband transitions (scattering of the probe from thermally occupied states).
+Asymmetric broadening of a single particle mode in the dynamical spin response has been described previously in gapped spin systems with triplet excitations and hard-core interactions, at low but finite temperatures~\cite{essler2008finite,james2008finite,goetze2010low,tennant2012anomalous,quintero2012asymmetric}.
+At zero temperature the single particle mode in these systems is a result of interband transitions from the ground state { i.e. breaking a singlet and creating a state} with a single propagating triplet.
+As temperature increases, triplet states become thermally populated and due to strong interactions they dress the single particle mode in a nontrivial manner, leading to an interband response with an asymmetric lineshape. { Broadening of the single particle response occurs due to interband transitions from a thermally populated single particle state to a state with two particles.
+The precise form of the joint density of states for occupied single particle modes and unoccupied two particle states determines the direction of the asymmetry.} Moreover, the existence of thermally populated triplets reduces the joint density of states for interband transitions, so the spectral weight associated with the single mode response decreases.
+These effects are accompanied by the emergence of a new spin response at $\omega\sim 0$ due to intraband transitions (scattering of the probe from thermally occupied states) { which can occur for vanishing values of energy and momentum}.
 This increased spectral weight at low energies is known as a Villain mode~\cite{villain1975propagative}, and it compensates for the decrease in the single mode weight.
 The total integrated spin response then remains a conserved quantity as expected for a pure spin model.